 Nag Panchami is the day when we worship Lord Sheshnag.
-It is also called as the day of snake in common language.
-Nagpanchami also has its meaning where “Nags” are called as a snake and “Panchami” refers to the 5th day after (Aaushi ko Raat) moonless night.
+It is also called the day of snake in common language.
+Nag Panchami also has its meaning where “Nags” are called a snake and “Panchami” refers to the 5th day after (Aaushi ko Raat) moonless night.

 There are different fanciful convictions about Nagpanchami and its festival.
 Mahabharata tells that Lord Krishna vanquished Nag Kalia and put a conclusion to his detestable deeds upon the arrival of Shrawan Panchami.

 Kathmandu valley used to be a major lake.
 Bothers turned out to be exceptionally furious when human depleted the lake to make it bearable.

 Historical Story Behind Nag Panchami / Story of Nag Panchami

-Nagpanchami is a Hindu festival that is celebrated in Nepal and India.
+Nag Panchami is a Hindu festival that is celebrated in Nepal and India.
 It is celebrated on Panchami Tithi of Shrawan Shukla Paksha.
 On this auspicious occasion, the photos of Naag (Snake) is pasted on the outside wall of the house.
 Usually on the main gate.

-According to the story, there was one wealthy merchant which had seven sons.
+According to the story, there was one wealthy merchant who had seven sons.
 They all got married.
-The wife of the youngest son was wise and gentle nature.
+The wife of the youngest son was a wise and gentle nature.
 But she had no brother.
 One day the elder daughter-in-law asked all the bridegroom to walk with her to bring yellow clay to the house.
 They started digging the soil.

 Then there a snake came out, which the big daughter-in-law started to kill with a hoof.
 Seeing this, the younger daughter-in-law stopped her saying, ‘Do not kill it?
 ‘It is just an innocent creature.

 Upon hearing this, the elder daughter-in-law did not kill him.
 Then the snake went towards one side.
 The younger daughter-in-law asked him to wait until she returned.
-She then took the soil, went home and forgot the promise she made to the snake.
+She then took the soil, went home, and forgot the promise she made to the snake.

 When she remembered the next day, she rushed to the place and found the snake.
 She politely asked the snake to forgive her.
 She called him her brother.
 Hearing the word brother the snake forgave her.